1921 college football season: Bowl games

 & Jefferson to a scoreless tie.
 The game holds several distinctions including being the only scoreless contest and the first tie in a Rose Bowl.
 Charles Fremont West of Washington & Jefferson was the first African-American quarterback to play in the Rose Bowl, and Herb Kopf, also of Washington and Jefferson, was the first freshman to play in a Rose Bowl.
-The 1922 Rose Bowl was the last played at Tournament Park and featured the smallest school—Washington & Jefferson College had only 450 students at the time—to ever play in a Rose Bowl.
+The 1922 Rose Bowl was the last played at Tournament Park.
+Washington & Jefferson College, with only 450 students at the time, was the smallest school to ever play in a Rose Bowl.